PrimalMyst/Books/codex/world-building/damage-type-interactions.md

 ## Hexagonal Interaction System

-The six damage types form a hexagonal relationship where position determines interaction strength:
+The six damage types form a hexagonal relationship where position determines interaction strength.
+This system uses a single effectiveness multiplier, leaving room for hybrid damage types and complex interactions.

 ```
                     (1) COLD